zencart/documentation/content/dev/languages/creating_a_language_pack.md

 ### Admin Extras

-The Admin pages on zen cart hold a lot of information in the configuration table on the database.
+The Admin pages store a lot of information in the configuration table on the database.
 To do a complete conversion it will be necessary to convert the description fields to your chosen language.
 This will require a SQL patch.

 ### Locations of language files